 ….

 Average brake specific emissions between regeneration phases shall be determined from the arithmetic mean of several approximately equidistant hot start test results (g/kWh).
 As a minimum, at least one hot start test as close as possible prior to a regeneration test and one hot start test immediately after a regeneration test shall be conducted.
-As an alternative, the manufacturer may provide data to show that the emissions remain constant (25 per cent or 0.005 g/kWh, whichever is greater) between regeneration phases.
+As an alternative, the manufacturer may provide data to show that the emissions remain constant (25 per cent for the gaseous components and ±25 per cent or 0.005 g/kWh, whichever is greater, for PM) between regeneration phases.
 In this case, the emissions of only one hot start test may be used.

 Section 9., amend to read